Experiencing Peace Of Mind CT

 We are aware that you might be isolated and have no family or friends.
 Please see our resources page for physical locations of shelters and/or battered women centers.
 If their services do not cover your needs, please consider visiting one of these centers and requesting assistance to communicate with us, such as using their phone or email.

-When your provider has to help an individual in crisis, she may have to cancel your appointment and will notify you through the portal or via text that your appointment must be cancelled due to an emergency.
+When your provider has to help an individual in crisis, she may have to cancel your appointment and will notify you via text that your appointment must be cancelled due to an emergency.
+If you receive such a text, please be advised that your provider might not be able to respond to any questions you may text back while helping the client in crisis.

-Depending on the time the individual requires until they are safe and the length of the upcoming appointments, up to four consecutive sessions can potentially be cancelled.
+Depending on the time the individual requires until they are safe and the length of the upcoming appointments, up to four consecutive sessions could be cancelled, potentially.
 For all sessions cancelled on a given day by the provider, we will offer to reschedule them for the same day, after business hours, or for the next day before or after business hours if there is no time slot available during regular business hours that works for you.

 We will do our best to ensure our clients do not go on a waiting list when we are responsible for a missed appointment.